 When they say something to you, a constellation of possible responses emerge in your mind — like a starmap of various ways to react to that statement or situation.
 It’s as if a committee of people are sitting in your head and they’re each shouting out the things they think you should say back in that interaction — with each response having the ability to steer the conversation in various ways next.

-Choose well!
+May we choose well!
 Sometimes it’s a good idea to spend 2-3 seconds after you’ve been asked a question to think through your response.
 Perhaps a wise answer can be achieved simply by not saying the first thing that comes to mind, but waiting for the rest of your ideas to surface and be compared before replying.

 4.6 Compassion for contradiction